dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * We hope be able to take `uap` out of the majority of the source tree in 3-4 years
 * All UI-frameworks-specific support will be on an equal footing, enabling MAUI, Blazor, and Avalonia to be supported in exactly the same way as Windows Forms and WPF (i.e., through separate NuGet packages)

 There are some existing old packages that originally contained some UI-framework-specific types, and which became backwards-compatibility facades in the _great unification_.
 However, these don't separate out all the frameworks completely: Windows Forms has its own one, `System.Reactive.Windows.Forms`, but the WPF support lives in a more confusingly named `System.Reactive.Windows.Threading`, and that same component also defines the UWP integration.
 The WPF support is available only in the `net472` build, and the UWP support is only in the `uap10.0.18362` build, so this one package contains completely different types in its two target frameworks!
-And just to confuse matters, there's also a `System.Reactive.WindowsRuntime` package that targets only `uap10.0.18362`, and which contains some different UWP types.
+And just to confuse matters, there's also a `System.Reactive.WindowsRuntime` package that targets only `uap10.0.18362`, but which happens to contain types that are applicable to any Windows Runtime app, not just a UAP app.

 Our plan is to reinstate these facade components in cases where the name makes sense, and to introduce new components where the existing naming is confusing.
 So the UI-framework-specific features would live in:

 * `System.Reactive.WindowsForms` (former facade reinstated as real library)
 * `System.Reactive.Wpf` (new library)
 * `System.Reactive.WindowsRuntime`  (former facade reinstated as real library)
+* `System.Reactive.Uap` (new library)